-- 2.50 Where a firm proposes to include holdings in collective investment schemes or mutual funds within the relevant portfolio of assets, the PRA expects the firm to 'look through' to the underlying assets and demonstrate that these meet all of the MA asset eligibility conditions. - 2.51 Further, firms should demonstrate that, notwithstanding that the assets are held within a collective investment scheme or mutual fund structure rather than held directly, this does not in any way compromise the firm's ability to ensure that the underlying assets are managed in a way that satisfies the MA eligibility conditions.
-For example, the firm needs to demonstrate that the collective investment scheme or mutual fund would not have discretion to invest in assets that are not eligible for the MA.
+2.50 Where a firm proposes to include holdings in collective investment schemes or mutual funds within the relevant portfolio of assets, the PRA expects the firm to 'look through' to the underlying assets and be able to demonstrate that these meet all of the MA asset eligibility conditions.

+2.51 Further, firms should be able to demonstrate that, notwithstanding that the assets are held within a collective investment scheme or mutual fund structure rather than held directly, this does not in any way compromise the firm's ability to ensure that the underlying assets are managed in a way that satisfies the MA eligibility conditions.
+For example, the firm needs to be able to demonstrate that the collective investment scheme or mutual fund would not have discretion to invest in assets that are not eligible for the MA.